 At the successful completion of this lesson, students should be able to:

-- Summarize the history of the natural gas “cash” market pricing
+- identify key historical events of the natural gas “cash” market pricing, including price trends;

-- Explain the relationship between futures and spot market prices
+- identify the relationship between futures and spot market prices;

-- Summarize the key industry pricing publications and their uses
+- locate and summarize the key industry pricing publications and their uses:

 - OPIS & ARGUS Price Reports for NGLs and Crude Oil.